akhil1225/major_VA/README.md

-# An NLP-Based Intelligent Agent for System Automation
+# 🧠 An NLP-Based Intelligent Agent for System Automation

-This repository contains the implementation of an **NLP-driven intelligent voice-based agent** that enables users to automate system-level tasks using natural language through **voice or text commands**.
+This repository contains the implementation of an NLP-driven intelligent voice-based agent that enables users to automate system-level tasks using natural language through voice or text commands.
-The system integrates **Speech Recognition, Natural Language Processing (NLP), and Machine Learning–based intent classification** to interpret commands and perform actions such as file manipulation and basic system automation.
+The system integrates Speech Recognition, Natural Language Processing (NLP), and Machine Learning–based intent classification to interpret commands and perform actions such as file manipulation and basic system automation.

-The project is designed with a **modular and extensible architecture**, making it suitable for academic use, experimentation, and future enhancements.
+The project is designed with a modular and extensible architecture, making it suitable for academic use, experimentation, and future enhancements.

 ---